yutotakano/discord-haskell-voice/README.md

 ## Requirements

 - The library uses [`saltine`](https://github.com/tel/saltine) for encryption and decryption of audio packets.
-This requires the appropriate libraries to be installed on your system.
+This requires libsodium to be installed on your system.
 See their README for information.
 - The library requires Opus libraries to be installed on your system.
 The `libopus-dev` package available on package repositories should be sufficient on most \*nix systems.
 The `libopusenc` brew package suffices on Mac.
 Windows